xonixx/xonixx.github.io/revamp_define.md

 ```shell
 @define VAR 'value'
 ```
 The former syntax was chosen in accordance with "worse is better" principle: it was simpler to implement, because the implementation was roughly replacing `@define` by `export` and passing the resulting `export VAR='value'` into shell.
-Operationally, when `./makesure released` called, the shell script below was executed under the hood:
+Operationally, when `./makesure released` was called, the shell script below was executed under the hood:

 ```shell
 export VERSION='3.12'